Reading time: 8 min

 8.

-The good news is that this transformation can be automated if you determine all the rules where functions should be replaced with procedures.
-Should you have a lot of similar cases in your code, we highly recommend simplifying your migration and referring to automated solutions like Ispirer Toolkit to make migration from DB2 a smooth step.
+The good news is that this transformation can be automated by identifying the rules for replacing functions with procedures.
+If you have many similar cases in your code, we recommend using automated software like the Ispirer Toolkit to make your DB2 migration easier.

 Global variables

-DB2 has global variables that can be used in any object of the code.
-Since SQL Server doesn’t have global variables, it is recommended to create a table, where each global variable corresponds to a column with the identical data type as the variable.
-Undoubtedly, using such a table is much less convenient and more expensive than accessing a global variable.
+DB2 has global variables that can be used throughout the code, but SQL Server does not.
+It's recommended to create a table where each global variable has a corresponding column with the same data type.
+However, using such a table is less convenient and more costly than to access a global variable.

 DB2SQL Server